kunalparmar/kit-deploymentizer/README.md

 #### Limiting Cluster generation

 If you have a large number of clusters you can limit the clusters that generated to save time and resources.
 There are 2 options for doing this, one is to set the type of cluster you want generated.
-Deploymentizer excepts `clusterType` as an options, and if present will only generate clusters that have the matching `metadata.type` tag.
+Deploymentizer excepts `clusterType` as an option, and if present will only generate clusters that have the matching `metadata.type` tag.
 The other option is to mark specific clusters as disabled, using the `metadata.disable: true` field.

 ## Running